leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 **Simplidealo**: But you can say that of any religion.
 Religion is just the opium of the masses, in a capitalistic society it drugs and oppresses the average man.
 Did you never hear about that?

-**Reasonoblis**: I thought you *believe* the average man is a racist...
-Anyway, religion is older and more meaningful than capitalism for sure.
+**Reasonoblis**: Is the average man now a racist oppressor or an oppressed opium addict?...
+Anyway, religion is older and more meaningful than capitalism, that is for sure.
 But concerning capitalism: except from its excesses, and except from the *belief* that a human being is worth what he earns - a protestant confusion called predestination theory - except from that, what is so bad about capitalism?

 **Simplidealo**: Our whole capitalistic patriarchy is racist and flawed.
 The white men in power are oppressing everybody else.

 **Reasonoblis**: Why white and why men?
 Everyone can be a racist.
-If you see another human being as created equally to yourself, you can escape racism though.
+If you know how to see gods image in another human, you can escape racism though.
-Take Jesus to heart and you are truly good, in this regard.
+Take Jesus to heart and you are truly good - in this regard.

 **Simplidealo**: Don't forget about the history.
-White men were the most racist historically just like Christianity has been just as cruel as Islam historically.
+White men were the most racist historically, just like Christianity has been just as cruel as Islam.

 **Reasonoblis**: Didn't you say Islam is peaceful?